1. What is FTTD fiber to the desktop?

 Some units with high requirements on bandwidth and security, such as public security, financial units, military units, medical and health industries, and even some large enterprises and institutions, have begun to have a high demand for the construction of fiber-to-the-desk networks.

 As an upgrade solution for traditional copper wire LAN, it can also be widely used in hospitals, schools, hotels, commercial buildings, commercial complexes, science and technology parks, industrial parks, residential quarters and other building groups’ information network construction.

 FTTD fiber to the desktop is an inevitable development trend.
 With the continuous emergence of new technologies such as Web3.0, GIS, BIM, and Meta, all walks of life will inevitably put forward higher and higher requirements for network bandwidth, network stability, and low network latency.
 FTTD fiber is a new generation of integrated wiring systems, the FTTD fiber-to-the-desk solution will show its strong vitality.

 Bonelinks FTTD fiber-to-the-desk solution is the inheritance and innovation of the POL network.
 Through a series of product innovations, it solves the problem of large-scale popularization and truly realizes fiber-to-the-desktop (FTTD) technology.
+The optical cable, fiber optic wall plate, PoE media converter and some other fiber optics used in FTTD are available.
 If you have any needs or questions, please contact us.